olcf/hands-on-with-summit/challenges/Basic_Workflow/README.md

 > NOTE: The `$` in the command above represents the "command prompt" for the bash shell and is not part of the command that needs to be executed.

 For this example program, we will use the AMD compiler.
-To use the AMD compiler, load the AMD programming environemnt by issuing the following command:
+To use the AMD compiler, load the AMD programming environment by issuing the following command:

 ```
 $ module load PrgEnv-amd